Back to Kohler Guides

 Clean the sensor window on the faucet neck with a dry cloth

-Reduce sensor sensitivity using the adjustment button on faucet body
+Reduce sensor sensitivity using the control-box adjustment

 Flush the solenoid by turning water off then on quickly three times